Super Baseball 2020

-Super Baseball 2020 (Note: Also known as in Japan.) is a 1991 baseball video game developed by Pallas and published by SNK for arcades on the Neo Geo MVS system.
+Super Baseball 2020 (Note: Also known as in Japan.) is a 1991 baseball video game developed by Pallas and published by SNK for the Neo Geo arcade and home platforms.
 It was ported to the Neo Geo AES console a month after its release, followed by ports for the Sega Genesis and Super Nintendo Entertainment System in 1993.
 The North American Genesis and European Mega Drive versions feature a package illustration by Electronic Arts artist Marc Ericksen.

-The game follows the basic rules of baseball and gameplay from its predecessor Baseball Stars Professional, but there are several upgrades since the game takes place in the then future of 2020.
-The most obvious difference from real baseball is that some of the characters in this game are robots.
-All the human characters are equipped with powerful armor, computer sensors, and jet-packs for improved offense and defensive skills.
+The gameplay and rules build upon its predecessors Baseball Stars Professional and Baseball Stars with futuristic upgrades befitting of the year 2020 AD, including robot players and technological upgrades for the humans, including powerful armor, computer sensors, jet-packs.